Admissions » Summerspace Camps

 This camp is designed to introduce you to the fundamentals of volleyball in a fun and engaging way.
 From the rules of the game to passing, setting and learning to play multiple positions, you will engage in daily drills and on-court activities.
 This camp will benefit girls with no experience as well as the beginning player who is looking to improve her game at the middle school level.

-July 24-28, 9 AM - 12 NOON
+July 28-August 1, 9 AM - 12 NOON

-Coach: Ron Stepien, SHA volleyball coach
+Coaches: J.T.
+Ripper and Ron Stepien, SHA volleyball coaches

 Volleyball: Advanced Academy